WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC20/WWDC20-10042-Build-SwiftUI-apps-for-tvOS.md

 Add a new dimension to your tvOS app with SwiftUI.
 We’ll show you how to build layouts powered by SwiftUI and customize your interface with custom buttons, provide more functionality in your app with a context menu, check if views are focused, and manage default focus.

-To get the most out of this session, you should be comfortable with SwiftUI.
-For a primer, watch “Introducing SwiftUI: Building Your First App” and “SwiftUI On All Devices.”

 @Metadata {
    @TitleHeading("WWDC20")
    @PageKind(sampleCode)